iWinston/typeorm-plus/docs/select-query-builder.md

     .getRawMany();
 ```

-or using more elegant syntax:
+or using more a elegant syntax:

 ```typescript
 const posts = await connection